 What Measures Can High-Risk Patients Take to Protect Themselves Outside?

 A high-risk person’s best bet is to avoid going out altogether.
 Groceries and food can be ordered online and delivered to their doors in a matter of hours.
 As a medical practitioner, you can also do your part to keep your immunocompromised patients safe.
-Offer a phone or video medical consultations.
+Offer phone or video medical consultations.
 More people are becoming comfortable with telehealth services as an alternative to visiting a clinic or medical center.

-Expanding into teleconsultations is not only a good healthcare marketing strategy, but can also protect you and your staff from exposure to the virus.
+Expanding into teleconsultations is not only a good healthcare marketing strategy but can also protect you and your staff from exposure to the virus.
 Schedule video or phone consultations with patients to inform them about measures they can take to stay protected.
 It’s also a good opportunity to instruct them on how they can know the difference between allergies, a cold, or the COVID-19 illness.
 This can save them from going to one of the highest contaminated places for treatment — a hospital.

 Helping the Most Vulnerable Protect Themselves

 It takes a whole community to protect the most vulnerable from COVID-19.
-Because a large portion of the population may be asymptomatic, wearing a mask when out is a good way to minimize the spread of the virus to others who may not be as lucky if they contract it.
+Because a large portion of the population may be asymptomatic, wearing a mask when out is a good way to minimize the virus’s spread to others who may not be as lucky if they contract it.
 Everyone should get into the habit of wearing a mask outside of the house until the outbreak is mitigated.

 Technology that’s being widely used today may lead to more virtual visits to treat less critical conditions tomorrow.
 Healthcare may never be the same after COVID-19.
 For now, medical practitioners can help educate their most vulnerable patients on measures they can take to avoid exposure to SARS-COV-2.
 Most of the things everyone, including higher-risk individuals, can do are simple.
 Patients should stay home as much as possible, wash their hands often, and avoid close contact with others.
 It’s best to wait things out and shelter at home.
 It may feel like a lot to ask.
-Until we have a better grasp on the outbreak and how to effectively treat everyone who contracts it, however, it’s the wisest plan.
+Until we have a better grasp on the outbreak and how to treat everyone who contracts it, however effectively, it’s the wisest plan.